 Conclusion for RAN4 ASCS guard RB analysis:

 Based on the following analysis, RAN4 observed that for 5th order filter, the guard RB number for LP-WUS ASCS is in the range of 0RB ~ 1RBs for 30KHz SCS, or 0RBs ~2RBs for 15KHz SCS.
+Similar guard band can be applied also with lower filter orders as performance was observed to remain similar with 3rd order filter.

 Companies’ input on simulation analysis of ASCS have been presented as following: